Węgliniec–Lubań railway

-The Węgliniec–Lubań railway is a single-track railway line connecting Węgliniec railway station in Węgliniec and Lubań Śląski railway station in Lubań in the Lower Silesian Voivodeship of south-western Poland.
+The Węgliniec–Lubań railway is an electrified, single-track railway line connecting Węgliniec railway station in Węgliniec and Lubań Śląski railway station in Lubań in the Lower Silesian Voivodeship of south-western Poland.

 History

 Pre World War II

 The construction of the line was approved by the Landtag of Prussia on 22 January 1862 with construction beginning on September 1863.
 The line opened two years later on 20 September 1865, part of the Silesian Mountain Railway.
 It was often used to transport coal across Lower Silesia.

 At the time, the only through station was Gierałtów Wykroty (Gersdorf-Waldau).
 On the same day when the line opened in 1865, the line to Görlitz from Lubań was also opened.

 The line was electrified on 3 April 1928.
 By 1935, ten pairs of multiple-unit trains were in service from Węgliniec.
 During the summer, express trains operated on the line, running from Szczecin to Hirschberg via Żary, Węgliniec, and Lubań.
 This service was withdrawn due to the outbreak of World War II.